HashimK1411/-machine-learning-eportfolio/Unit1-11.md

 - **Regression Metrics:** RMSE, MAE, R².

 ### Critical Reflection
-Experiments showed how kernel choice and noise affect generalisation.
-Careful parameter selection and clean data are vital for reliable models.
+This activity showed how model tuning and data quality affect performance.
+Changing the kernel type altered pattern recognition and generalisation, while adding noise revealed sensitivity to irrelevant features.
+These experiments highlighted the need for careful parameter selection and clean data.

 ---